 Accordingly, the user will receive a staking reward depending on their wallet balance and mining difficulty.
 Currently, stakers receive 0.05 XOS.
 The network’s current staking average is 32.65 XOS.

-Finally, stakers need to wait an average of 10 days to receive staking rewards.
+Finally, stakers must wait ten days to receive staking rewards.

 How To Buy XOS Crypto

-To begin investing in XOS, investors need to go to a decentralized exchange to buy XOS.
+To begin investing in XOS, investors need to go to a decentralised exchange to buy XOS.
 Currently, there are only two exchanges that support XOS/BTC trading.

 Firstly, southexchange.com requires users to register and place a limit order on BTC/XOS or XOS/BTC.